andrewjong/GAN-Tricks-2020/README.md

 - Either that or explore some of the recent AutoEncoder approaches (though these aren't GANs), e.g. ALAE

 ## Architecture Tricks
+- Throw some linear layers between the latent space and convolution layers.
+According to the StyleGAN paper, it helps disentangle the latent space.

 #### Style encoding
 - AdaIN to modulate style globally across an image [Unofficial PyTorch implementation](https://github.com/naoto0804/pytorch-AdaIN)